Aarhus-Psychiatry-Research/psycop-common/psycop/projects/scz_bp/README.md

 ```

 ### 2. Feature generation
 Secondly, generate features based on the cohort definition.
 Please note that the feature generation pipeline is dependent on access to the Central Denmark Region (CDR)'s SQL server.
-As such, it cannot be run outside the CDR network without approriate access.
+As such, it cannot be run outside the CDR network without appropriate access.
 ```bash
 scz_bp/
 ├── feature_generation/